 Staff has also responded to the major health emergencies of the last decade including the Ebola outbreak and the ongoing Covid-19 pandemic.

 Humanity & Inclusion has been operating in Sierra Leone since 1996, fostering an inclusive culture and working to meet the dynamic needs of communities we serve.

 Read on to learn more about our past work in Sierra Leone, and consider investing in our future

 Ebola Emergency Response

+In the spring of 2014, Sierra Leone was one of the countries severely affected by the Ebola epidemic.
+The virus infected more than 14,000 people, and killed around 4,000.
 When the Ebola epidemic hit Sierra Leone, Humanity & Inclusion managed a fleet of ambulances covering the entire Freetown region and prevented the virus from spreading by applying a very strict decontamination protocol.